 The more stringent emission limit makes it infeasible for the economy to benefit further from fossil research.
 Instead, more green research has to be encouraged in order to benefit from dynamic spillovers within the sector.
 The higher carbon tax diminishes the wage rate.
 The subsidy on labor helps to raise labor supply.

-Knowledge spillovers are key for the economy to profit from a smooth allocation of researchers.
-Then, fossil research in early periods boosts green growth tomorrow.
+Knowledge spillovers are instrumental for the economy to profit from a smooth allocation of researcher.
+If this is true, then fossil research in early periods boosts green growth tomorrow.
 A more productive green sector renders a transition to net-zero emissions in future periods less costly.
 When knowledge is sector specific, however, the optimal policy should allocate more research to the green sector already in initial periods.
 This fosters green innovation tomorrow as scientists can build on green technology advances today.
-The optimal carbon tax is higher to lift green research, and the labor income tax subsidizes labor throughout.
+The optimal carbon tax is higher to bolster green research, and the labor income tax subsidizes labor throughout.
 While knowledge spillovers to the green sector allow the economy to profit from fossil research, overall, though, knowledge spillovers make a more aggressive environmental policy necessary.
 The reason is that knowledge also spills to the fossil sector thereby raising emissions.

 \\